 JURI Committee Scales Back the EU's Censorship Machine

 The JURI committee would maintain the requirement for copyright holders to "take appropriate and proportionate measures to ensure the functioning of agreements concluded with rightsholders for the use of their works."
-But the committee rejects
+But the committee

 The process cannot underestimate the effects of the identification of user uploaded content which falls within an exception or limitation to copyright.
-To ensure the continued use of such exceptions and limitations, which are based on public interest
+To ensure the continued use of such exceptions and limitations, which are based on public

-concerns, communication between users and rightsholders also needs to be efficient.
+interest concerns, communication between users and rightsholders also needs to be efficient.

-The committee also affirms that the agreements between rightsholders and platforms don't detract from the safe harbor protection for platforms that Europe's E-Commerce Directive already provides (which is analogous to the DMCA safe harbor in the U.S.).
+The committee also affirms that the agreements between rightsholders and platforms don't detract from the safe harbor protection for platforms that Europe's E-Commerce Directive already provides (which is analogous to the DMCA safe harbor in the

+U.S.).
 This means that if user-uploaded content appears on a platform without a license from the copyright holder, the platform's only obligation is to remove that content on receipt of a request by the copyright holder.

 We would have liked to see a stronger denunciation of the mandate for Internet platforms to enter into licensing agreements with copyright holders, and we maintain that the provision is better deleted altogether.
-Nonetheless, the committee's report, if
+Nonetheless, the committee's

-reflected in the final text, should rule out the worst-case scenario of platforms being required to automatically flag and censor copyright material as it is uploaded.Â
+report, if reflected in the final text, should rule out the worst-case scenario of platforms being required to automatically flag and censor copyright material as it is uploaded.Â

 European Link Tax Faces its Toughest Odds Ever

 The leaked report goes further in its response to the link tax, recommending that it be dropped from the new copyright directive altogether.
-Given the failure of smaller scale link tax schemes in Germany and Spain , this was the only sensible position
+Given the failure of smaller scale link tax schemes in Germany and Spain , this was the only sensible

-for the committee to take.
+position for the committee to take.
 The Explanatory Statement to the report correctly distinguishes between two separate aspects of the use of news reporting online that the Commission's original proposal incorrectly conflates:

 Digitalisation makes it easier for content found in press publications to be copied or taken.
-Digitalisation also facilitates access to news and press by providing digital users a referencing or indexing system that leads them to a wide range of news and
+Digitalisation also facilitates access to news and press by providing digital users a referencing or indexing system that leads them to a wide range of

-press.
+news and press.
 Both processes need to be recognised as separate processes.

 Instead of introducing new monopoly rights for publishers, the JURI committee suggests simplifying the process by which publishers can take copyright infringement action in the names of the journalists whose work is appropriated.
-This would address the
+This would

 The JURI committee report is just a recommendation for the amendment of the European Commission proposal, and it will still be some months before we learn whether these recommendations will be reflected in the final compromise text.
-Nonetheless, it is
+Nonetheless,

-heartening to see the extreme proposals of the Commission getting chiseled away by one of the Parliament's most influential committees.
+it is heartening to see the extreme proposals of the Commission getting chiseled away by one of the Parliament's most influential committees.

 The importance of this shouldn't be underestimated.
 Although the above proposals are limited to Europe at present, there is the very real prospect that, if they succeed, they will pop up in the United States as well.
-In fact, U.S. content industry groups
+In fact, U.S. content industry

-ready to fight back.
+and to be ready to fight back.